Bachelor's Degree in Accounting

-A degree in accounting can open the door to a variety of career and job opportunities.
-Whether your career interests lie in the corporate world, small business operations, not-for-profit organizations or education, an accounting degree will provide you with the skill set to become a more effective decision maker.
+Whether your interests lie in the corporate world, small business operations, not-for-profit organizations or education, an accounting degree from PNW’s College of Business will provide you with the skill set to become an effective decision-maker.

-Our program combines courses that are innovative, relevant and challenging with career-focused experiences that prepare you for a dynamic career.
+Our bachelor’s in accounting curriculum combines courses that are innovative, relevant and challenging with career-focused experiences that prepare you for a dynamic career.

 Build a foundation with first-year seminar and introduction to business courses.